As marketers, it’s our responsibility to assist our sales teams in navigating digital landscapes.Click To Tweet

 Survey Your Customers DirectlyOne way to acquire feedback is to email your customers directly with a link to a short survey.
 In this survey, you’ll look to get a pulse on how customers feel about your product plus their overall satisfaction.
 These customer service metrics are referred to as Net Promoter Score (NPS) and Customer Service Satisfaction (CSAT).
 There will also be space in this survey for customers to leave qualitative feedback.

 Use Third-Party Review WebsitesBrands like G2, Capterra, TechnologyAdvice, and others are solely focused on helping prospects with their buying decision by allowing real users to leave ratings and reviews for any type of software.
 According to BrightLocal, 87% of consumers read online reviews in 2020 before making a purchase.
-Below is an example of what this feedback looks like on G2:
+Below is an example of what this feedback looks like on G2: Companies can respond directly to feedback within these websites.
+There are also reviews and rating dashboards in the back-end of these sites, so you’ll get a more holistic view of customer feedback.

 Create a Forum on Your WebsiteIf you’re looking for product ideas from current customers, you can create a forum on your website where users can submit ideas and upvote other ideas.
 HubSpot is a brand that is excellent at community forums.
+Hearing out and applying customer feedback can make sales jobs easier.
+Your sales team will feel more confident that the feedback their customers share won’t go unnoticed.
+This also makes customer nurturing more authentic from both a sales and marketing standpoint.
+From a product standpoint, both positive and negative feedback can be used to improve the service you provide.

 Wrapping UpAs marketers, we should use this time to help our sales teams rally back from a difficult year in 2020.